IgnacioMonge/INCA-analyzer/README.md

 Please, consider that I am not an engineer, I'm a dedicated physician to critical care patients with a deep pasion for physiology.

+Load the script and run it in Matlab, select Example.csv for testing and check the results.
+Look inside the code for more variables and calculations.

+Feel free to contribute to the code.
+Email me at: ignaciomonge@gmail.com.